-Now consider that you ArrayList contained thousands of integers that are manipulated by your program, this for sure will affect on you application performance.
+Now consider that your ArrayList contained thousands of integers that are manipulated by your program, this for sure will have an affect on your application performance.

-Assume that you have to create a custom collection that can only contain objects of Employee type.
+Assume that you need to create a custom collection that can only contain objects of the Employee type.

 public class Employee